Just like most large purchases, it’s important to shop around in order to get the best deal.

 Divide the quoted price by the system’s expected output.
 This metric, cost per installed watt, can be used to compare quotes from different contractors.
 All things equal, select the contractor with the lowest cost per installed watt.

-Securing the best financing
+Secure the best financing

 Solar companies will help provide you with financing options.
 A home mortgage loan is a great way to finance solar and will allow you to secure the best possible terms on your loan.